Henderson Water Utility Water Meter Replacement Project

 Meter Replacement Staff

-HWU staff will replace all water meters throughout the entire city starting in fall of 2020 and completion by fall of 2023.
-HWU installers are full time employees who have completed a comprehensive criminal background check, will be easily identifiable, will be performing the work during normal business hours on Monday through Friday, and should have no reason to enter your residence.
+HWU will replace all water meters throughout the entire city starting in fall of 2020 and completion by fall of 2023.
+Contract installers, will be easily identifiable, will be performing the work during normal business hours on Monday through Friday, and should have no reason to enter your residence.
 If you have any concerns about the identity of those performing this service or the work being performed, call HWU at 270-826-2421.

 Meter replacement process